vincent-peugnet/wcms/MANUAL.md

     %LIST%

-Sometimes, when you want to add links to a lot of pages, it can be way to long.
+Sometimes, when you want to add links to a lot of pages, it can be way too long.
 This tool is here to help you generate list of links automatically.

 It use the same logic as the page filters in the [home view](#home).